 National learning report summary

-In this national learning report, our previous never event national investigation reports will be analysed to look for themes in the factors that contributed to these incidents happening.
+In this national learning report, our previous never event national investigation reports have been analysed to look for themes in the factors that contributed to these incidents happening.

 Our previous published never event national investigation reports include: